 Understanding the accounting basics within any business is very important.
 The reports that are compiled will help you to make decisions about how you need to change or improve your small business.
-Whilst you can rely on other people doing the work for you, it is worthwhile taking time to understand the basics of the reports and try and get the correct accounting information you require.
+While you can rely on other people doing the work for you, it is worthwhile taking time to understand the basics of the reports and try and get the correct accounting information you require.

 Keeping up-to-date with the business accounting basics may sound a bore, but it is vital to stay on track of the financial position of your small business.
 There is a basic accounting equation which is the basis of all accounts.